 We also welcome and support prospective students who are either able to self-fund their PhD studies or are planning for or have already secured a funded PhD scholarship.
 We can point interested candidates to suitable schemes.
-More information about the level of funding needed to self fund is available here.
+More information about the level of funding needed to self fund is available at the University webpage.

 How to apply